James R. Whelan: The Washington Times

-In 1982 Whelan resigned from The Sacramento Union to work at the newly created Washington Times, serving as its first editor in chief and publisher.
+In 1982, Whelan resigned from The Sacramento Union to work at the newly created Washington Times, serving as its first editor in chief and publisher.
 It was owned by the News World Communications, at which Whelan was later made an executive, which is affiliated with the Unification Church, although Whelan himself is not a member of the church.
 Whelen had initially rejected the offer to work at the new publication, but a persistent recruiting effort from Colonel Bo Hi Pak eventually changed his mind.
 In response to concerns over its church associations, Whelan promised the paper would be independent, citing a contract that promised autonomy.
 At a National Press Club luncheon in 1983, he complained about the sloppiness and hypocrisy of complaints made about the relationship with the church, stating that he himself had met the church's leader Sun Myung Moon only twice.

-In 1984 Whelan unexpectedly left the paper.
+In 1984, Whelan unexpectedly left the paper.
 At a news conference, Whelan claimed that "senior members of the Unification Church Movement—the so-called Moonies—have seized direct control" of The Washington Times, and that this led to his sacking by Bo Hi Pak.
 Smith Hempstone, Whelan's successor, denied this, saying that a group of executives and editors, none of whom were members of the church, felt Whelan's removal would be better for the paper's "continued integrity."

-Later career
+Chile

-After leaving the Times, Whelan worked for the Latin American News Service.
-He lived in Chile, serving as visiting professor at the University of Chile and writing on the nation's history.
-In 2008 he moved back to the United States and lived in Miami.
+After leaving The Washington Times, Whelan worked for the Latin American News Service.
+He lived in Chile, where he was as a visiting professor at the University of Chile and wrote on the history of Chile.
+In 2008, he moved back to the United States and lived in Miami.

 Death

-He died of multiple organ failure at 79, at his home in Miami, Florida.
+He died of multiple organ failure at his home in Miami, at age 79.